 BIMI is aimed at rewarding those who implement DMARC with the opportunity to strengthen their brand presence.
 The BIMI standard is currently in its third draft, named bimi-draft-06.
 The BIMI standard is created and maintained by the AuthIndicators Working Group.

 BIMI is still very much experimental, very few email clients support it.
-The required 'Verified Mark Certificate' (VMC) are not commonly available.

 For the latest developments on BIMI, we also have blog post on the current state of BIMI which we update periodically.